 There is no need to refrigerate your ghee but to avoid spoiling it, make sure utensils are dry and clean when scooping out.
 If water or food gets in your ghee, then you want to refrigerate it.

-In Ayurveda there is just one rule with Ghee.
-Do not eat with honey.
+In Ayurveda there is one important rule about consuming Ghee: Do not eat with honey.